My tool list

 A lot of people just use it to mark edges but it can also be used to cut straight lines.
 I know it sounds obvious but the amount of times I’ve seen people trying to cut straight lines free-hand and ended up with “straight enough” edge is worth me mentioning.
 The straigher and cleaner the edge, the better the seams will be.

 I cannot stress this point enough but one must keep the blade sharp.
 As soon as you feel like you have to put additional effort into cutting the foam, that’s when you should recognise that the blade is blunt.
-At that point, I would recommend to sharpen it with a standard sharpener or switching the blade out for a new one.
+At that point, I would recommend to switching the blade out for a new one.

 When cutting the piece of foam, try to use one smooth slicing motion for the cut and limit how much you “sawing” of the foam as this would leave a jagged edge which will require additional sanding.
 This is especially hard to avoid when cutting tight curves so try to use a scalpel instead for additional dexterity.